Butte Agriculture Foundation, Inc.

 John Blacklock was born and raised in Solano County on a fourth generation family farm.
 He joined 4-H where he showed lambs and steers.
 John attended UC Santa Barbara where he earned a Bachelor's Degree in Geology and later received an M.B.A. from San Jose State University after serving two years in the US Army.
 He was Butte County Chief Administrative Officer from 1992 until his retirement in 2001.
 John and his wife Kathleen first came to Butte County in 1983 while John working as District Chief of Staff for Senator Jim Nielsen.
 He has always remembered his farm roots and has been a long-time member of the Butte County Farm Bureau.
 John has been on the Board of Directors of the Silver Dollar Fair for 25 years and currently serves on the Butte-Glenn Community College Board of Trustees.

-Richard Price was born and raised in Eureka California where he got involved in agriculture through 4-H at an early age.
-His youth projects included beef, entomology and vegetable gardening and was even a 4-H All Star.
+Richard Price was born and raised in Eureka California where he got involved in agriculture in 4-H at an early age.
+His projects included beef, entomology and vegetable gardening and was even a 4-H All Star.
 Price relocated to Butte County 28 years ago where he served as the Butte County Agriculture Commissioner and recently retired in 2015.
-Since coming to Butte County, Price has been very active in the community and in his church.
+Since coming to Butte County, price has been very active in the community and in his church.
 He is on the Sacramento River Forum Board of Directors, an Associate Faculty Member of the Butte College Agriculture Department, a tour guide for the Farm City Celebration, member of the Butte County Farm Bureau, serves in his church ministries, including choir and conducting church services at a convalescent home.